cover-me/instrDAQ/README.md

 ## <a name="how2">How to</a>
 ### Install
 * Download the whole project and open it with LabVIEW 8.6 or newer versions.
 * Run main.vi or compile it into a .exe.
 The former enables one to run the program on a Mac even if it was developed on a PC.
-The latter enables one to run the program on a computer without LabVIEW (but LabVIEW runtime is required).
+The latter enables one to run the program on a computer without LabVIEW (LabVIEW runtime engine is required, the runtime engine is free).
-* Make sure NI-VISA and other device drivers (such as NI-4882) have been installed.
+* Make sure NI-VISA and other device drivers (such as NI-4882 for your USB-GPIB card, drivers for USB-Serial adaptors) have been installed.
 ### Read data from instruments, such as an SR830 lock-in amplifier or a 2400 sourcemeter
 * Connect instruments to your computer.
 Check the connection by sending simple commands.
 Many instruments would respond to the command `*IDN?`, which queries the instrument identifications.
-Be familiar with your instruments by reading manuals.
+A good idea to find the command list is downloading the user manual/reference manual and search for `*IDN?`, `programming` or `command`.
 * Find the command for taking data.
-Commands you need should be listed somewhere in manuals.
+The command should be listed in manuals.
 For SR830, the command returning x and y readings is `SNAP?1,2`.
+Note that if you are working with RS232 or Ethernet, you may also need to check the termination character out.
+It is a character(s), usually `\n` or `\r\n`, used at the end of a message so that the listener knows where the talker ends.
+In most cases, GPIB  uses a physical line called EOL instead of charactors to end a message.
+In INI files `\r\n` should be written as `\0D\0A`.
 * Add the following code to the file "Model".
 This is the file stores parameters for different instrument models.
 You can run main.vi or .exe without a Model file, they will generate an empty one, usually in the same folder but sometimes in the parent folder (depends on LabVIEW versions and operating systems).
 ```
 [SR830]